Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Loor nodded, and accepted that.
 Sacred was sacred.
 Still, it was clear he was a little disappointed.

-"They are *very* pretty, in a strange way…"
+"They are *very* pretty, in a strange way..."

 "Yes they are," the Singer agreed, trilling.
 "But Jooyun would *break* you."